isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-seizing-the-singapore-dream.md

 <i>This article was first published in The Straits Times on 7 August 2013. © Parag Khanna.</i> Reprinted with permission.

 <p style="font-size:15px;"><b>Parag Khanna</b> is director of Hybrid Reality, a senior fellow of the Singapore Institute of International Affairs and an adjunct professor at the Lee Kuan Yew School of Public Policy.
-He is author of The Second World (2008) and How To Run The World (2011), and co-author of Hybrid Reality (2012).</p>
+He is the author of The Second World (2008) and How To Run The World (2011), and co-author of Hybrid Reality (2012).</p>

 <a href="https://biblioasia.nlb.gov.sg/vol-11/issue-2/jul-sep-2015/"><center>Back to Issue</center></a>